DylanBrass/Java_Web_Final_Project/README.md

 The last one is more interesting because it is a fix that I needed because of the large amount o text I had.
 The componend ScrollToTop is used to remedy the proble of starting in the middle of the page.

+# Running the project

+To run the project you simply need to download node module for this react app.
+And then start my backend code (we use intellij) and run it on port 8080.
+Since the package.json is still there you do not need to redownload the libraries used.

+# Challenges